apluslms/a-plus-rst-tools/README.md

 instructions to students.

 The **question directives** `pick-one`, `pick-any`, and `freetext` take the points of the question as the first argument.
-The sum of the question points should be equal to the questionnaire max points.
+If the questionnaire's max points are set, the sum of the question points should be equal to them.
 The question directives accept the following options:

 * `class`: CSS class